huangsvengood/WavDocs/docs/FAQ/indoor_repeater_first_time_setup.md

 		<img class="boxshadow" src="/images/indoor009.png">
 		</div>

 		3 .
 You can __choose to set a new SSID and password for the WiFi of this device__, __or you can keep the password consistent with the previous WiFi (Superior Network)__.
-It is recommended that you use a strong password.
+(It is recommended that you use a strong password : The password contains uppercase and lowercase letters, numbers, and special symbols such as " __@, ?, * __", etc.	)

 		<div style="text-align: center;">
 		<img class="boxshadow" src="/images/indoor010.png">